 Young students in Bhutan’s rural regions may have to walk two to three hours each way to access the nearest primary school.
 Because access to education is difficult and limited, the adult literacy rate and opportunities to gain productive skills in the rural areas of Bhutan are low.
 Less than half of Bhutan’s rural population is literate.

 We were never intended to live in poverty, divided against one another, with little hope for peace.
 In the Kingdom of God, poverty, violence, division, and hopelessness will not exist.
-We think that the Church is God’s primary transforming agent in the world.
-The local church is there to make its community more like the Kingdom of God.
+We believe the Church is God’s primary transforming agent in the world, and that the local church exists to make its community more like the Kingdom of God.

 Read on to learn how communities are being transformed in Bhutan.

 Mission ONE has been partnering with local leads in Bhutan since 2009.
 Raised in a high-caste Hindu family, our partner is uniquely equipped to understand the cultural and religious dynamics of the people in the region.
-Our partners are disciplining those who are leaving the religious restraints of their past and raising up local pastors through church plants.
-Their holistic approach to ministry brings the hope of Jesus to people while their lives are transformed — all through the local church.
+Our partners are disciplining those who are leaving the religious restraints of their past and developing local pastors through church plants.
+Their holistic approach to ministry brings the hope of Jesus to people while their lives are transformed— all through the local church.

 Mission ONE is engaged with leadership in Bhutan by providing training that helps them to follow Jesus with their whole lives.
 Economics, cultural contextualization, and leadership are a few topics covered by Mission ONE Training.